Promote Your Research with These 7 Simple Techniques!

 Step 3: Get Involved

 Online communities are great but don’t forget to interact in real life too.
 Is there a club or society that might be interested in your work?
 Volunteer to give a talk or a seminar at one of their meetings.
-Again, audience is key.
+Again, the audience is key.
 Make sure your presentation is clear to your audience.
 How you present data at a conference is different from how you give a talk to people who are interested in science but have no formal training.

 Step 4: Use Your Email Signature